thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 42

-Worked on revamping my LinkedIn profile and updated my CV.
+Revamped my LinkedIn profile and updated my CV.

+## Day 43

+Fix existing bugs on the app and cleaned up UI.